Seraph2000/convex_tech_test/.aws/README.md

 # Instructions for operating the scripts

-## 1. Run the scripts in the following order, like so
+## 1. Run the scripts in the following order, like so:

 ### i.
 Create a Parquet file locally, with some data in it.
-Run the following command ti do this:
+Run the following command to do this:

 #### `python create_parquet_file.py`

-## 2. Create an S3 bucket, and uploads the parquet file to the bucket.
+## 2. Create an S3 bucket, and upload the parquet file to the bucket.

 ### i.
 Make sure you're properly connected to AWS via the terminal, by running Amazon's configuration tool, like so, and following the wizard.
 You'll be asked for credentials corresponding to the user you want to connect to.